 Host Defense Program

-The Infectious Disease and Hem/Onc/BMT departments at Nationwide Children’s have developed the country’s first Host Defense Program specifically designed to address the needs of immune-compromised patients.
-Our collaborative and comprehensive approach ensures that the unique needs of your patient will be reviewed and provided by fellowship-trained Host Defense Specialists, who are supported by an interdisciplinary team of experts in immune-compromised conditions.
+Our collaborative and comprehensive approach ensures that the unique needs of your patient will be reviewed and provided by fellowship-trained Host Defense Specialists, who are supported by an interdisciplinary team of experts in immunocompromised conditions.

-The Host Defense Program provides individualized consultation services to immune-compromised patients in both inpatient and outpatient settings for a wide variety of specialties and conditions, including:
+The Host Defense Program provides individualized consultation services for immunocompromised patients in both inpatient and outpatient settings for a wide variety of conditions and needs, including:

 - Primary immunodeficiency